usaid-cs/yesterday-i-learned/random.md

 - [(long, lat) maps to the x-y axis better.](https://stackoverflow.com/questions/18636564/lat-long-or-long-lat) However, [ISO-6709](https://en.wikipedia.org/wiki/ISO_6709#Items) "Standard representation of geographic point location by coordinates" wants (lat, long) instead, which has the first vertical coordinate at the front.
 - The moon is 38% of a billion metres away.
 - The [revolving door](https://en.wikipedia.org/wiki/Revolving_door_%28politics%29): Governments hire industry professionals for their private sector experience.
 Industry, in turn, hires people out of government positions to gain personal access to government officials.
-- For appointments that have late cancellation fees, check if you can bump the appointment up for free.
-If it is free to do so, then bump the appointment up enough that the late cancellation time no longer applies.
 - Tasker's `%DATE` format will change depending on the system locale.
 - Restart apache2 with [`apachectl -k graceful`](https://httpd.apache.org/docs/2.2/stopping.html) rather than `service apache2 restart`.
 The former [gracefully reloads its configuration](https://askubuntu.com/a/6417), which has no downtime.
 - Warner Bros' Looney Tunes was inspired by Disney's [Silly Symphony](https://en.wikipedia.org/wiki/Silly_Symphony) in the 1930s.